theOGognf/adsb_wsl_guide/README.md

 2. Run a PowerShell instance (or equivalent Windows shell) with admin privileges.

-3. In the shell, list the USB devices connected to your Windows host.
+3. In the shell, list the USB devices connected to your Windows host using `usbipd list`.

    ![usbipd-list](./assets/usbipd-list-highlighted.png)

    Note the bus ID that corresponds to your SDR dongle, which is likely to be named "Bulk-In, Interface".

-4. Bind the SDR dongle so the state can be shared with other systems.
+4. Bind the SDR dongle using `usbipd bind` so the state can be shared with other systems.

    ![usbipd-bind](./assets/usbipd-bind-highlighted.png)

-5. Attach the SDR dongle to WSL.
+5. Attach the SDR dongle to WSL using `usbipd attach`.

    ![usbipd-attach](./assets/usbipd-attach-highlighted.png)